Partial order on passive states and Hoffman majorization in quantum thermodynamics: Introduction

 Since thermodynamics is, fundamentally speaking, a theory of state transformations, the resource-theoretic framework offers a natural ground for the development of quantum thermodynamics.
 For example, in Refs. \cite{Michal2013, Brandao2013}, the Gibbs (thermal) state at a fixed temperature is considered as free and thermal operations are considered as free operations, giving rise to a resource theory of thermal operations.
 Under these restrictions, the laws of state transformations have been described, and the necessary and sufficient conditions for the transformation of energy-diagonal states under thermal operations have been expressed as a thermo-majorization condition~\cite{Brandao2015b}.
 These transformations are based on a bath system in a fixed thermal state, which acts as catalyst.

-The importance of work extraction cannot be overemphasized in quantum thermodynamics and therefore characterization of quantum states based on their thermodynamic merits is very important in itself.
-It is clear from the definition of the passive states that no work can be extracted from them via (cyclic) unitary operations.
-But there are various thermodynamical contexts where one is interested in work extraction and state transformations of a quantum system interacting with its environment, which may be inaccessible to an observer in general and deviate from a thermal bath.
+The importance of work extraction cannot be overemphasized in quantum thermodynamics and therefore the characterization of quantum states based on their thermodynamical merits is very important in itself.
+It is clear from the definition of the passive states that no work can be extracted from them via cyclic unitary operations \footnote{By cyclic unitary operations, we mean unitary operations that are such that the Hamiltonian of the system returns to its initial expression at the end of a cycle.}.
+However, there are various thermodynamical contexts where one is interested in work extraction and state transformations of a quantum system interacting with its environment, which may be inaccessible to an observer in general and deviate from a thermal bath.
 A pertinent question is to determine general conditions under which state transformations can take place for the extraction of work from an individual system.
-In this work, we take a resource-theoretic approach to deal with the thermodynamics of a single quantum system interacting with a non-thermal environment.
-In this context, it seems natural to consider the operations which cannot create activity (i.e., non-passivity) starting from a passive state as the useless or free operations that govern the thermodynamics of state transformations.
+In this work, we take a resource-theoretic approach to deal with the thermodynamics of a single quantum system interacting with a nonthermal environment.
+In this context, it seems natural to consider the operations which cannot create activity (i.e., nonpassivity) starting from a passive state as the useless or free operations that govern the thermodynamics of state transformations.